simon01239/ada/index.md

 - Another group of attackers then fired on crowded cafés and restaurants in Paris, with one of them also blowing himself up.
 - A third group carried out another mass shooting and took hostages at a rock concert attended by 1,500 people in the Bataclan theatre.

-The attackers killed 130 people, including 90 at the Bataclan theatre.Another 416 people were injured, almost 100 critically.
+The attackers killed 130 people, including 90 at the Bataclan theatre.
+Another 416 people were injured, almost 100 critically.

 #### July 2016